Fabric arts, fine arts, plastic arts, and performance arts: Oliver has them all!

 Music in the Park (July–August) South Okanagan musical performers entertain at these relaxed outdoor concerts.
 Jazz, classical, country, pop, gospel, blues, and good ol’ rock and roll – every night is different.
 Concerts run every Thursday evening during July and August, 6:30 – 8:00 p.m. at the Oliver Community Stage.
 Admission by donation.
 Bring a lawn chair.
 Come early for the evening market in the park, 4:30 – 8:30 each Thursday.
 Food vendors for your concert picnic, a variety of retail and information booths, and kids activities.
 Come for the market, stay for the concert, love the sunset!

-Watch for other, occasional arts council events.
+Watch for other, occasional arts council events, seminars and workshops.

 Through contracted service agreements with our members, we support several additional arts performances, events, and workshops.
 Two local students per year receive bursaries to assist them in their post-secondary arts education.